A Feared Subject

-To many people, there’s a certain four letter word that strikes great fear into their hearts: math.
-Mathematics has a reputation for being a subject of the elite — a terrible, confusing, jumbled mess of illogical expressions and rules, which many people just give up trying to decipher at some point.
-Nevertheless, many students of mathematics (formal and informal), persevere through years of algebra and arithmetic to find themselves facing a very different beast – Calculus.
+There's a certain four letter word that strikes great fear into the hearts of many people: math.
+It has a reputation for being a subject of the elite — a terrible, confusing, jumbled mess of illogical expressions and rules that many people just give up trying to decipher at some point.
+Nevertheless, many students of mathematics (formal and informal) persevere through years of algebra and arithmetic to find themselves facing a very different beast: calculus.

-In truth, mathematics IS complicated and advanced, and it took hundreds of years to develop this language–the language that can accurately describe the universe we live in.
-Initially, math arose to solve problems and predict outcomes in everyday life, and as humans became more interested in how the world worked, they were faced with limitations of their current mathematical theories – which is why many people throughout history worked to create new and better models of nature, leading to advanced mathematics – here is how Newton (among others) created some of the most dreaded mathematical equations that we know today.
+Initially, math arose to solve problems and predict outcomes in everyday life, and as humans became more interested in how the world worked, they were faced with the limitations of their current mathematical theories.
+That's why many people throughout history worked to create new and better models of nature, leading to advanced mathematics.
+It's also the reason Sir Isaac Newton and other innovators were prompted to create some of the most dreaded mathematical equations that we know today.

-Around the 1670’s, two great men discovered and developed calculus independently from each other.
-Sir Isaac Newton of England, and Gottfried Wilhelm Leibniz of Germany, both did quite a lot of work forming a language of numbers that could accurately describe nature.
-It is worth noting, however, that Newton developed calculus 8 years before Gottfried, but Gottfried is known for developing modern European mathematics by introducing carefully drawn symbols and rules (many people say the equals sign ‘=’ was the work of Gottfried) – Both men will claim that the other plagiarized them for the rest of their lives, a conflict known as the “great sulk”.
+Both men did quite a lot of work forming a language of numbers that could accurately describe nature.
+It is worth noting that Newton developed calculus eight years before Leibniz, but Leibniz is known for developing modern European mathematics because he introduced carefully drawn symbols and rules — many people say he was responsible for creating the equals sign (=).
+Both men claimed that the other plagiarized them for the rest of their lives, a conflict known as the “great sulk.”

-One may ask “how does one invent a new form of mathematics” this answer is quite simple; Isaac Newton forced relationships between physical phenomena and the mathematics of the day.
+The answer to the question of how to actually invent a new form of mathematics is deceptively simple: Newton forced relationships between physical phenomena and the mathematics of the day.
 Through trial and error (and quite a bit of ingenuity), Newton saw the need for a whole new math, and this came from his conceptual understanding of physics.
-More simply, Newton already knew the concepts of calculus because he was describing gravity and planets; it was a matter of writing it down and showing proof that it works.
+More simply, Newton already knew the concepts of calculus because he was describing gravity and planets.
+It was a matter of writing it down and showing proof that it works.

 Nobody would claim that Newton wasn’t a brilliant man, but calculus has been refined for over 300 years with many features added (like limits, which make everything easier), meaning that no longer does one have to be a genius to understand it.
-I want to make a point that, a student who has a concept of algebra already knows more than Newton did when he invented calculus, and in fact, calculus was born out of what we know as geometry and algebra.
-Math students of the present day should not fear, calculus is not just for the elite, not just for the genius, but for anyone who has the time and discipline to learn it.
-I fight for equal treatment of all mathematics, let’s take away the stigma of calculus!
+Today, a student who has a concept of algebra already knows more than Newton did when he invented calculus.
+Math students of the present day should not fear calculus.
+It isn't a math just for the elite or for the genius; it's for anyone who has the time and discipline to learn it.